An Overview Of Construction Liability Insurance Issues

 – -Completed Operations vs. Ongoing Operations

 Since most construction contracts require complete operations coverage that aspect of the insuring clause is significant to contractors.
-The typical ISO CGL policy defines the 'products-completed operations hazard' to include:@all 'bodily injury' and 'property damage' occurring away from premises you own or rent and arising out of 'your product' or 'your work' except: (1) Products that are still in your physical possession; or (2) Work that has not yet been completed or abandoned.
-However, 'your work' will be deemed completed at the earliest of the following times: (a) When all of the work called for in your contract has been completed. (b) When all of the work to be done at the job site has been completed if your contract calls for work at more than one job site. (c) When that part of the work done at a job site has been put to its intended use by any person or organization other than another contractor or subcontractor working on the same project.
-Work that may need service, maintenance, correction, repair or replacement, but which is otherwise complete, will be treated as completed.@
+The typical ISO CGL policy defines the ‘products-completed operations hazard’ to include:@all ‘bodily injury’ and ‘property damage’ occurring away from premises you own or rent and arising out of ‘your product’ or ‘your work’ except: (1) Products that are still in your physical possession; or (2) Work that has not yet been completed or abandoned.
+However, ‘your work’ will be deemed completed at the earliest of the following times: (a) When all of the work called for in your contract has been completed. (b) When all of the work to be done at the job site has been completed if your contract calls for work at more than one job site. (c) When that part of the work done at a job site has been put to its intended use by any person or organization other than another contractor or subcontractor working on the same project.
+Work that may need service, maintenance, correction, repair or replacement, but which is otherwise complete, will be treated as [email protected]

 Complete operations coverage is for a contractor=s liability for injuries and property damage suffered by third parties after the contractor completes it work on the project from which the claim arises.
 For example, if a gasline was defectively installed and as a resulted exploded after the project was completed, completed operations would typically provide coverage for the liability.
 However, the injury must occur after the work or operation is completed and during the policy term.